 - Related Entries

 Prison escapee, high-stakes politician, shipwreck survivor, Grotius was a remarkable man who led a remarkable life.
-Born on April 10, 1583 in Delft, Holland—Easter Sunday, as his biographers invariably note—his family was moderately prosperous, well-educated and ambitious.
+Born on 10 April 1583 in Delft, Holland—Easter Sunday, as his biographers invariably note—his family was moderately prosperous, well-educated and ambitious.
 From these nourishing if not particularly distinguished origins, Grotius soon proved himself exceptional.
-When he was eight, he began writing skilful elegies in Latin; by eleven, he was a student in the Faculty of Letters at the University of Leiden.
+When he was eight, he began writing skillful elegies in Latin; by eleven, he was a student in the Faculty of Letters at the University of Leiden.
 In 1598, at the tender age of fifteen, he accompanied the leading Dutch politician of the day, Johan van Oldenbarnevelt, on an embassy to the royal court of France.
-There King Henry IV, impressed by his extraordinary learnedness, hailed him as “the miracle of Holland.”
+There King Henry IV, impressed by his extraordinary learnedness, hailed him as “the miracle of Holland”.
 And three years later, when the United Provinces decided to reinforce their autonomy from Spain by retaining an official Latin historiographer to chronicle their history, they chose Grotius over Dominicus Baudius, a full professor of rhetoric at Leiden, for the position.

 In the small world of Dutch high society, Grotius had clearly been identified as a young man going places.
 While in France, he had earned (or possibly just bought) a law degree from the University of Orléans.
 After returning to The Hague, he established a law practice and within a short time, his clientele included Oldenbarnevelt, the Dutch East India Company (V.O.C.) and Prince Maurice of Nassau.
 Apparently he impressed Maurice, for when the position of Attorney General of Holland, Zeeland and West Friesland became available in 1607, the Prince chose him over two other older and more experienced candidates.
 Grotius didn’t particularly enjoy the practice of law—in letters he voiced complaints familiar to today’s lawyers, bemoaning the tedium of the work and obstreperous clients—so he closed his firm upon being made Attorney General.
 Perhaps capitalizing on his new position and the healthy salary it paid, he soon married the redoubtable Maria van Reigersbergen, with whom he would eventually have three daughters and four sons.

 After several years as Attorney General, Grotius was appointed Pensionary (roughly equivalent to Governor of an American state) of Rotterdam in 1613.
 That same year, he was called to put theory into practice when a dispute arose between the English and the Dutch over the freedom of the seas.
 The details are interesting but complicated: in essence, on the basis of the claim that two Dutch vessels were trespassing on seas owned by England near Greenland, a small British fleet seized the contents of the Dutch ships.
 Grotius led a delegation to England in protest of the English actions.
-While history may have favoured Grotius—his view that the seas are open to all would eventually come to be international law—real politick made victory impossible for him at the time.
+While history may have favored Grotius—his view that the seas are open to all would eventually come to be international law—real politick made victory impossible for him at the time.
 The English were more powerful than the Dutch, and they neither returned the cargo nor conceded the legal point.

 1613 may have carried some excitement but the end of the decade was one of the true zeniths (or nadirs, depending on one’s perspective) of Grotius’ life.
 A dispute between orthodox Calvinists and reformers over arcane theological matters which no longer seem important to us quickly assumed enormous political significance.
 Grotius, Oldenbarnevelt and other supporters of religious tolerance were aligned on the side with the reformers or “Remonstrants”; Maurice, the Calvinist establishment and other so-called “Contra-Remonstrants” were on the other.
-On August 29, 1618, Maurice and his allies staged a coup, overthrowing the States General (of which Grotius was a member by virtue of his position as Pensionary of Rotterdam) and imprisoning him along with Oldenbarnevelt and Rombout Hoogerbeets, the Pensionary of Leiden.
+On 29 August 1618, Maurice and his allies staged a coup, overthrowing the States General (of which Grotius was a member by virtue of his position as Pensionary of Rotterdam) and imprisoning him along with Oldenbarnevelt and Rombout Hoogerbeets, the Pensionary of Leiden.
 Consolidating his grip on power, Maurice soon moved to eliminate the Remonstrants and their supporters in government; as part of this putsch, Oldenbarnevelt was executed and Grotius and Hoogerbeets were sentenced to life imprisonment.
 It would be overly dramatic to say Grotius languished there: he was allowed to correspond with outsiders; moreover, he had books and writing materials, and indeed he composed much important work during this time.
 But the cold and damp cell was far from pleasant and there was the looming danger that the authorities would revisit his case and impose an even harsher punishment.
 So in March 1621, Grotius and his wife Maria decided enough was enough.
-Placing himself in a large trunk that Maria had shipped to him, Grotius escaped prison by having the trunk carried out on the pretence that it contained a number of books.
+Placing himself in a large trunk that Maria had shipped to him, Grotius escaped prison by having the trunk carried out on the pretense that it contained a number of books.
 He fled to Antwerp and thence to Paris, where his family eventually joined him.

 Now began a more stable and productive period.
 The French authorities welcomed Grotius by awarding him an annual pension which, while not always paid, at least gave the promise of security.
 He began composition of De iure belli ac pacis (On the law of war and peace), which was published by a Parisian press in 1625.
 It quickly made Grotius famous: for example, in a letter to Grotius, Vossius says that Descartes told him that he had recently met the Dutchman (in reply, Grotius wrote that he didn’t remember meeting Descartes, an indication of their relative stature at the time).
 Perhaps encouraged by the reception of his work, Grotius tried returning to the Netherlands in 1631.
 Initially, he may have had reason to be optimistic: after practicing law for a little while in Amsterdam, he was offered the Governor Generalship of the V.O.C. in Asia.
 Soon enough, however, the authorities moved against him, placing a large price on his head and forcing him in April 1632 to flee his home country.
 Grotius would never set foot there again.